-Q: What am I voting on?
+O: What am I voting on?

-A: Shareholders are voting on setting the number of directors to be elected at nine and the election of directors to the Board of Magellan Aerospace Corporation (the "Corporation") for 2007, the appointment of auditors for the Corporation, authorizing the directors to fix the remuneration of the auditors and an amendment to the Corporation's Employee Stock Option Plan.
+A: Shareholders are voting on setting the number of directors to be elected at nine and the election of directors to the Board of Magellan Aerospace Corporation (the "Corporation") for 2008, the appointment of auditors for the Corporation, authorizing the directors to fix the remuneration of the auditors, amending the articles of the Corporation to consolidate the outstanding Common Shares on the basis of one new Common Share for each five Common Shares presently issued and outstanding, and an amendment to the Corporation's Directors Stock Plan.